LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

 adjust the date/time to the equivalent GMT date/time.

-If using a date format not listed above, custom date formats can be defined using the ``-format`` parameter of the ``date`` creator method.
+If using a date format not listed above, custom date formats can be defined using the ``-format`` parameter of the `date` creator method.

 The following variations of the automatically recognized date formats are valid without using the ``-format`` parameter:

--  If the ``date`` creator method is used without a parameter then the current date and time are returned.
+-  If the `date` creator method is used without a parameter then the current date and time is returned.
 Milliseconds are rounded to the nearest second.

 -  If the time is not specified then it is set to be the current hour when the object is created.
 For example, "22:00:00" if the object was created at